Çanlı Kilise: Name

 The site is named after the prominent church ruin called Çanlı Kilise, meaning "bell church" or "church with a bell", supposedly because of a bell that once hung in its dome, which collapsed in the early 1950s.
 Although some locals claim to have seen the bell before the dome collapsed, such a bell does not seem to have ever actually existed; nothing of the sort appears in early photographs taken of the church by Gertrude Bell in 1907.
 The name may also be derived from the bell-like shape of the dome itself, or from the two-storied narthex's resemblance to a bell tower.
 Another tradition once related by Greek villagers was that the name was because the sound of bells ringing could inexplicably be heard near the church.

-The original Byzantine name of the site is unknown, though it's speculated to have been dedicated to Basil II.
+The original Byzantine name of the site is unknown.
+However, taking into consideration that it was a royal Byzantine settlement and built in the years of Basil II, it’s possible that it could’ve been dedicated to him.
+The sheer size of the church, coupled with its location, and many other factors, indicate that it likely would’ve been dedicated to a Byzantine noble/royal.
+Some of the emperors of this time period were Nikephoros II Phokas, Constantine VIII, Constantine VII, and a much more likely link to the royal Phokas family.
+One suggestion is that it commemorated the victory of Basil II over Bardas Phokas.
+In the interior of the Çanlı Church, It is decorated with frescoes about Jesus and his Apostles.